fasaxc/shotwell-iphoto-import/README.md

 * Movies are not imported, but they are copied to the destination.
 * The script checks the version of the Shotwell and iPhoto libraries to make sure they are compatible.
 If will reject versions it doesn't understand.
+* It's a bit slow.
+10+ minutes to import 17k photos.
+* Shotwell will spin for a long time after the import while it generates thumbnails.
+This took over an hour for my 17k photos.